 Languidly the autumn wind

-Stirs the greenwood leaves
+Stirs the withered leaves;

-From the field the reapers sing,
+On the field the reapers sing,

-Binding up the sheaves
+Binding up the sheaves;

-And a memory o’er my mind,
+And a proverb haunts my mind,

-As a spell is cast –
+And as a spell is cast –

-The mill will never, never grind
+"The mill will never grind

-With the water that is past.
+With the water that has passed."

-Take a lesson to yourselves,
+Take a lesson to thyself,

-Loving hearts and true
+Loving heart and true;

 Golden years are fleeting by,